bmanmcfly/NinjaQuest/README.md

   - Ladder: When the player is colliding with the ladder, can enter a climbing state, while in the climbing state the player can climb through terrain if the ladder is over.
 This will need to be done either through the use of flags to determine if the player should go through the ladder terrain, or, by having the terrain split but have the ground line cross the gap so that there's no confusion.
 Will need to determine which approach is easiest and less likely to cause grief.

       There's more to add...
+    - Seeing how easily I can integrate the TweenEngine into the controls of the player.